bburan/cochleogram/readme.rst

     B009-8L-GluR2-CtBP2-MyosinVIIa

-Inside teh folder, each Z-stack should be numbered sequentially from base (hook) to apex.
+Inside the folder, each Z-stack should be numbered sequentially from base (hook) to apex.
 If more than one image is required for a piece (e.g., because you are not using tile mode), use letters for the suffixes (i.e., "piece_2a", "piece_2b", etc.).
 The order in which the images for a single piece are labeled